kkotwal94/ParkingLotProj/README.md

 when adding a violation, the admin may assign a vehicle a violation, and then a vehicle to a user when they figure it out who the violation belongs to.

 The user may do all the same but they cannot edit info like parking lot #, or tag #'s.
 They can however have multiple vehicles and select the one that is currently in use.

+If you decide to pull it, create some users, and create a user with the id Admin